North Georgia Rivers

 Which access points actually hold trout?

-Not all of the Etowah is trout water — match the reach to your target:
+Not all of the Etowah is trout water, so match the reach to your target:

-- Stocked trout — the middle Etowah (Castleberry Bridge, Auraria Road) is stocked roughly weekly during trout season; fish hold in runs, pool heads, and riffle edges.
+- Stocked trout — the middle Etowah (Castleberry Bridge, Auraria Road) is stocked roughly weekly during trout season; fish hold in obvious water — runs, the heads of pools, and the deeper edges of riffles.

-- Edge of the World — trout in the colder months, but bass take over in summer as it warms.
+- Edge of the World — trout in the colder months, but bass take over in summer as the water warms.

 - Wild rainbows — in the upper headwaters and cool feeder creeks (typically 7–11"; a 13-incher is a trophy).